-Learning Outcomes: The purpose of the course is to introduce the student to the concepts of web searching for information.
+The purpose of the course is to introduce the student to the concepts of web searching for information.
 Students gain knowledge of fundamental principles and concepts related to the services offered by the Internet with proper and safe use of the Internet.

+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), at which of the following does the course aim?

-- Networks and ways to connect to the Internet. - Using and setting up a home modem and wireless Internet access. - Wi-Fi network telephony and Internet phone calls.
+• Networks and ways to connect to the Internet.

-• Browsers, their features, advantages and disadvantages (Mozilla Firefox, Opera, Apple Safari, Google Chrome and Microsoft Edge etc.)

-- Search engines and how they are used.

-- The File Transfer Protocol (FTP).

-- Email, Webmail services, instant messaging services and their capabilities.

-- Social networks and their use.

-- Sending and receiving data over the Internet.

-• The concept of Internet security: Firewalls, viruses, worms, adware-spyware, spamming, cookies etc.

-- The use of multimedia on the web. - Two of the most popular programming languages on the web: HTML and VBScript.
+- Using and setting up a home modem and wireless Internet access. - Wi-Fi network telephony and Internet phone calls. - Browsers, their features, advantages and disadvantages (Mozilla Firefox, Opera, Apple Safari, Google Chrome and Microsoft Edge etc.) - Search engines and how they are used. - The File Transfer Protocol (FTP). - Email, Webmail services, instant messaging services and their capabilities. - Social networks and their use. - Sending and receiving data over the Internet. - The concept of Internet security: Firewalls, viruses, worms, adware-spyware, spamming, cookies etc. - The use of multimedia on the web. - Two of the most popular programming languages on the web: HTML and VBScript.

-No prerequisite programming experience.
+No prerequisite programming experience